eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_collision_shapes/README.md

 The sphere, box, capsule, and cylinder all represent convex objects with a volume, while the mesh represents the surface of a referenced mesh object.

 As the mesh shape references a `mesh`, it additionally allows for optional `skin` and `weights` properties, which have the same semantics and requirements enforced by the properties of the same name associated with a `node`.
-Note that within the core glTF specification, there are two methods to specify morph target weights - the mesh object itself may have a `weights` parameter, while a node may specify per-instance weights, which take priority over the weights specified by the mesh.
-Analogously, a collision shape may reference a mesh which has a set of weights; the collision shape itself may specify weights which take priority over those specified in the mesh; finally, when a shape reference specifies `useNodeWeights` as `true`, the weights used by that node should take priority.
+Within the core glTF specification, there are two methods to specify morph target weights - the mesh object itself may have a `weights` parameter, while a node may specify per-instance weights, which take priority over the weights specified by the mesh.
+Analogously, a collision shape may reference a mesh which has a set of weights, while the collision shape itself may specify weights which take priority over those specified in the mesh; finally, when a mesh shape specifies `useNodeWeights` as `true`, the weights used by that node referencing that shape take priority.
 This construct allows for a node's instance weights to animate a collision shape without having to additionally propagate the weights to the shape.
-When `useNodeWeights` is `true`, the mesh referenced by the shape must have the same number of morph targets as the mesh reference by the node.
+When `useNodeWeights` is `true`, the mesh referenced by the shape must have the same number of morph targets as the mesh referenced by the node.

 Degenerate shapes are prohibited.
 A sphere must have a positive, non-zero radius.
 A box shape must have positive non-zero values for each component of `size`.
 The cylinder and capsule shapes must have a positive, non-zero `height` and both `radiusTop` and `radiusBottom` should be positive; at least one of the radii should be non-zero.
 For mesh shapes, the referenced mesh should contain at least one non-degenerate triangle primitive.